Continuous Diffusion Models Can Obey Formal Syntax: Evaluation

 \name also outperforms all GPT2 variants in terms of perplexity, consistently outperforming even GPT2-Large-GCD, with the smallest perplexity difference being $9.4$ for the between (udb.) category. \name's fluency (35.8) surpasses those of GPT2 Small (25.0) and Medium (32.0) and is comparable to that of GPT2-Large (37.2).
 We find this result remarkable; the original PLAID paper~\cite{plaid} indicates that the base PLAID model sits in between GPT2-Small and Medium in terms of perplexity.

+\Cref{tab:combined-natural} also illustrates that LLaDA+DINGO significantly \emph{worsen} the quality of the base model's outputs: LLaDA was measured to have a geomean perplexity of 23.9 unconstrained, which increases sharply to 222.8 after constrained decoding with DINGO; the fluency rates also show that LLaDA+DINGO is generating incoherent samples.

-The average perplexity of all samples generated by \name for the natural language benchmarks is $60.0$ while the average fluency is $35.8$ at scale $2.5$.
+\name, on the other hand, does not negatively affect the performance of the base model: the average perplexity of all samples generated by \name for the natural language benchmarks is $60.0$ while the average fluency is $35.8$ at scale $2.5$.
 Our experiments indicate that the base PLAID model displays $61.6$ perplexity and $46.0$ fluency for unconditioned generation under the same hyperparameters (sequence length of $64$ with $1024$ diffusion timesteps).
 This shows that the \textbf{perplexity gap} induced by \name is \textbf{virtually nonexistent} at scale $2.5$, while the \textbf{fluency gap} is also \textbf{relatively low}---confirming that our approach in \Cref{sec:overview} allows diffusion models to obey formal syntax while preserving information from the original distribution.
+We once again note that this result is remarkable, showing that \name outperforms existing discrete diffusion + constrained decoding approaches, \emph{despite the fact} that discrete diffusion models show much better performance unconstrained.
 We provide an additional experiment that showing that \name preserves the underlying probability distribution in the Appendix, \Cref{app:fightclub}.